Wellbeing (Day 2)

 • CLOSING KEYNOTE: Adventure thinking – navigating the unknown

 What does it take to embark on a 2200km unsupported kayak journey across the open ocean?
-What kind of mindset is needed to survive skiing 3 months across Antarctica surviving blizzards, crevasses and severe malnourishment?
-Why on earth would someone willingly commit to a 102-day walk across the Australian Outback with a one-year-old??
+What kind of mindset is needed to survive skiing for three months across Antarctica, enduring blizzards, navigating crevasses and coping with severe malnourishment?
+And why on earth would someone willingly commit to a 102-day walk across the Australian Outback with a one-year-old?

-In this inspirational keynote presentation, Jonesy unpacks the lessons he’s learnt from the past 20 years of adventure and the ‘expedition mindset’ that allows the most ’normal of us’ to focus, adapt, overcome and achieve under extreme stress situations.
+In this inspirational keynote presentation, Justin ‘Jonesy’ Jones unpacks the lessons he’s learnt from the past 20 years of adventure and the ‘expedition mindset’ that allows the most “normal of us” to focus, adapt, overcome and achieve under extreme-stress situations.

 (located in the Main Conference, Parkside 1)